This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Blotched Pattern

-- Reddish-orange blotches on a gray background
+- Reddish-orange blotches on gray backgrounds showing clear color variations

 Round Pupils